Install Let’s Encrypt to Create SSL Certificates

 - Technical details about Let’s Encrypt and certificates issued by it.

 Familiarize yourself with our Getting Started guide and complete the steps for setting your Linode’s hostname and timezone.

-Complete our Securing Your Server tutorial to create a standard user account, harden SSH access, and remove unnecessary network services.
+Complete the steps in our Securing Your Server guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 sudo yum update && sudo yum upgrade